univention/univention-corporate-server/doc/architecture/concepts/app-center.rst

    :ref:`app-center-ecosystem-app-provider`.

 Univention App provider portal service
-   The *Univention App provider portal service* is the entry point for app developers who create and maintain an app in the App Center.
-App developers use the *App provider portal* and it handles authentication and access rights to the app definitions for app developers.
+   The *Univention App provider portal Service* is the entry point for app developers who create and maintain an app in the App Center.
+App developers use the *App provider portal* that handles authentication and access rights to the app definitions for app developers.
 And, it uploads the app software to the *App repository*.